 The Medivest Medicare Set-Aside Self-Administration Kit (SAK) is a valuable tool developed by the nation’s leader in Medicare Set-Aside Professional Administration.
-It provides injured persons who have workers’ compensation or liability settlements the resources they need to administer their own Medicare Set-Aside accounts.
+It provides injured persons who have workers’ compensation or liability settlements the resources to assist in administration of their own Medicare Set-Aside accounts.
 Our MSP compliance experts will equip the self-administering claimant with the knowledge and resources they’ll need in order to properly hold and disburse their MSA funds in treatment of their injury.

-By purchasing a Medivest Medicare Set-Aside Self-Administration Kit, you’re demonstrating your intent to make sure that Medicare’s interests are considered, in compliance with the Medicare Secondary Payor (MSP) Statute.
-You’re also making sure that the injured person will not be taking on the additional burden of compliance without the tools they need to be successful.
+By purchasing a Medivest Medicare Set-Aside Self-Administration Kit, you’re demonstrating your intent to consider and protect Medicare’s interests in compliance with the Medicare Secondary Payor (MSP) Statute.
+You’re also making sure that the injured person will not be taking on administration without access to information and tools designed to help assist with the MSP compliance burden.

-With purchase of the Medivest Medicare Set-Aside Self-Administration Kit, the injured person will receive a one-hour consultation on the proper administration of a Medicare Set-Aside, covering topics including:
+With purchase of the Medivest Medicare Set-Aside Self-Administration Kit, the injured person will receive a one-hour consultation on the proper administration of a Medicare Set-Aside account, covering topics including: